Resources and Tools for Crafters. Find out the top crafting and DIY tools and resources to help you create a picture-perfect project every time.

 There are guides to help you align your paper at the correct location.
 I use this trimmer even when I am not crafting if I need to trim anything in a straight line.
 You can use either a blade or scoring edge with this trimmer and the replacement blades are stored on the underside.

 Almost all craft projects require some kind of adhesive.
 And different projects call for different types of adhesives.
 Navigating which types to use can be confusing.

-- Paper crafting – adhesive tape runner
+- Paper crafting and scrapbooking

 - Detailed designs – adhesive pen